nuttybrewer/datascience/README.md

 This role should then be assigned to the *internal user* used by filebeat.
 If **ODFE** is configured to use certificates, then the value of the *CN* or *common_name* attribute should be used, if not, then a pre-configured username/password should be created and passed to the filebeat configuration using *wazuh.filebeat.es_username* and *wazuh.worker.filebeat.es_password* in the *values.yaml* file of the wazuh helm chart.

+### Persistence
+By default, the containers *do not persist*.
+Worker/Manager containers must individually be enabled by setting *wazuh.manager.persistence.enabled* and/or *wazuh.worker.persistence.enabled* to **true**.

+Deleting */var/ossec/etc/initialed* will cause the configuration file to re-write itself.

+If changes from the Kibana Plugin UI don't need to be maintained across pod deletions, then this option does not need to be enabled.

 ## Helm values.yaml overrides
 | Yaml Path | default | Function |
 |:--------- | ------- | -------- |